-Throughout my life, I have driven on the 10 Freeway to Arizona many times, and each time I have seen the signs for the Patton Museum but have never been able to stop.
-That changed on a recent exploration trip I went on with Chris from the Last Adventurer, where we decided to stop in and see what the museum had to offer.
-Unfortunately, we arrived 20 minutes before the museum closed, so this post is not inclusive of everything you could see / learn if you had more time.
-Even if you just have 20 minutes though, it is still worth the stop to walk around the old tank graveyard, as they have so many epic tanks on display there.
-Here is all the info.
+Throughout my life, I have driven on the 10 Freeway to Arizona many times.
+Each time I have seen the signs for the Patton Museum but have never been able to stop.
+That changed on a recent trip I went on with Chris from the Last Adventurer, where we decided to stop in and see what the museum had to offer.
+Unfortunately, we arrived 20 minutes before the museum closed, so this post is not inclusive of everything you could see/learn if you had more time.
+Even if you just have 20 minutes though, it is still worth the stop to walk around the old tank graveyard, as they have so many epic tanks on display.
+Here is all the information so you can check it out.

 - Cost: Suggested donation of $6